Making STEM accessible

 For the course programme, the following criteria are used to determine eligibility for fully funded places:

 For a residential course, each bursary place includes accommodation, meals for the duration of your stay, a programme of academic sessions and practical activities, and fun social activities.
-Currently travel to a course needs to be self-funded, although on some occasions travel bursaries are available (these will be clearly indicated as part of the course communications).

 For a virtual course, bursary places will include being posted any kit required to take part and the programme of academic sessions, practical activities and talks from industry experts.